Configuring a variables task

 Q. Can I manually override a result variable in a subsequent manual stage?

-Q. What if 2 jobs in the same stage create the same variable?
+Q. What if two jobs in the same stage create the same variable?

 A. The variable will exist but it is undefined which value will ultimately be assigned to it.